mrbonsoir/mrbonsoir.github.io/_posts/2018-12-04-CIC26-and-HDR-movie-workshop.markdown

 In his talk introduction Dermot quoted Picasso “transform the sun into a yellow spot”.
 That aspect of his work was well described as well as the language.
 The colorist/color grader is another key role in the production workflow, he or she has is the last link between the movie director and the final look of the project, he/she needs to translate the DP visions into the available technology.
 Vocabulary is important and Dermot illustrated his presentation with a series of short video sequences where he explained what was tried to be achieved in those short videos.
 Understanding how a movie scene is constructed in term of lighting is obviously important.
 In his last example Dermot did show us a scene and the corresponding making off, a very dark scene from Harry Potter - dark in the sense of low light - that actually required a lot of light on stage.
 It can be counterintuitive but it tells us a lot of on how movie maker are capturing and manipulating light in its whole dynamic.

 #### Movie grammar for HDR  by [Shane Mario Ruggieri][marioeuggieri-linkedin] ([Dolby][DOLBY-link] in  Sunnyvale, CA)
-We have come full circle with Mario concluding each speaker talk.
-Mario is a colleague of Timo that started the workshop.
+We have come full circle with Shane Mario concluding each speaker talk.
+Shane Mario is a colleague of Timo's that started the workshop.
 He has many roles and experiences from Sr. Production Engineer, Producer and Colorist part of Dolby Laboratories' Advanced Technology Group since 2010.
-One of his tasks is to go behind creating HDR test chart.
+One of his tasks is to go beyond creating HDR test charts and help develop storytelling in HDR.

-Once again language, grammar is important such as understanding how people make movie, how they tell stories with images.
-It’s a pretty unique skill to be able to achieve that task, to talk to scientists and artists.
-Therefore during his talk Shane did present a short movie where he could link words, actions, lightings possibilities, emotions, how we react to change of illumination, basically story telling with HDR in mind.
-Once thing you want for sure is to avoid the *3D* effect, to be interesting HDR has to go away from the “I have more light budget”.
+The new HDR language and grammar is an important new realm.
+These new terms will change how people make movies, how they tell stories with light, shadow and images.
+It’s a valuable and rare skill to be able to talk to scientists and artists and this is the world Shane bridges daily.
+During his talk Shane presented his new Temporally based HDR light response technique called “The Thomas” as used in his short movie One Way Ticket.
+Here he linked audience adaptation, physical reactions and emotional responses to the story by using temporally based lighting scheme (the Thomas).
+It was interesting how we react to change of illumination, basically story telling with HDR directly crafting the audience reactions not only on an emotional level but a physical one too.
+One interesting point he made was  “One thing you want for sure is to avoid bright images for HDRness sake… it’s like repeatedly poking people with the 3D effect to their frustration…to be interesting, HDR has to embrace temporal and psychophysiological aspects only available in HDR.”

 ### Panel discussion